ENGG GRA Tuition Policy

-The current tuition rates for 2017-2018 are presented below.
+The current tuition rates for 2018-2019 are detailed below.
 Tuition information is updated annually each summer when approved rates are received from the Kansas Board of Regents and posted to the Tuition and Fees Schedules page of the Division of Financial Services.

 KSU TUITION & FEE SCHEDULE

 In cases where a sponsor does not allow tuition costs the PI may request assistance from ERGP in order to meet the college tuition policy in accordance with the following parameters and processes: